GENERAL DEFINITIONS AND RULEMAKING

 (36) "In-kind income" means income in a form other than money (such as food, clothing, cars, furniture, and payments made to a third party).

-(37) "Legally married" means a marriage uniting a man and a woman according to the provisions of either:
+(37) "Legally married" means a marriage uniting two individuals according to --

 (a) The statutes of the state where the marriage occurred;

-(b) The common law of the state in which the man and woman previously resided while meeting the requirements for common law marriage in that state; or
+(b) Except in the SNAP program, the common law of the state in which the two individuals previously resided while meeting the requirements for common law marriage in that state; or

-(c) The laws of a country in which the man and woman previously resided while meeting the requirements for legal or cultural marriage in that country.
+(c) The laws of a country in which the two individuals previously resided while meeting the requirements for legal or cultural marriage in that country.

 (38) "Life estate" means the right to property limited to the lifetime of the individual holding it or the lifetime of some other individual.
 In general, a life estate enables the owner of the life estate to possess, use, and obtain profits from property during the lifetime of a designated individual while actual ownership of the property is held by another individual.
 A life estate is created when an individual owns property and then transfers ownership to another individual while retaining, for the rest of his or her life, certain rights to that property.
 In addition, a life estate is established when a member of the financial group (see OAR 461-110-0530) purchases a life estate interest in the home of another individual.